Facebook

 COMMENTS

-1. 20 Incredible things to do in Bendigo
+1. Things to See & Do in Bendigo

-Looking for things to do in Victoria?
-We've got you covered in Bendigo.
 There's our famous, authentic heritage attractions for starters.
 Discover Chinese culture at the Golden Dragon Museum, go underground at the Central Deborah Gold Mine, try wheel throwing at the Bendigo Pottery and see the best of the city from a vintage tram.
+Explore the gastronomic delights of Bendigo with a foodie tour - taste seasonal food ...

 4. 15 Best Things to Do in Bendigo (Australia)